gwdg/pub-2025-ksi/Readme.md

 This repository covers an approach to run Kubernetes workloads in a Slurm cluster.
 This approach uses [Kind](https://github.com/kubernetes-sigs/kind) (Kubernetes in Docker) to set up temporary Kubernetes clusters.
 Kind supports [rootless Podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) which is a [valid choice for HPC use cases](https://www.redhat.com/en/blog/podman-paves-road-running-containerized-hpc-applications-exascale-supercomputers).
+This project is part of my master’s thesis of investigating approaches to run Kubernetes workloads in a Slurm cluster.

 ## Prerequisites